Our history

 1946

-Ruth Abrahamson joined the company in 1946 and later became the number one female sales representative in the country.
+Ruth Abrahamson joined the company in 1946 and later became the top female sales representative in the country.

 1940